LangilleLab/DalMUG/_posts/2019-11-4-normalization-DA.md

 ---
-title: Normalization and microbial differential abundance strategies depend upon data characteristics
+title: Evaluating normalization and differential abundance approaches circa 2017
 post_snippet: ...this paper is an argument for the utility of rarefying data ... and a response to the “Waste Not, Want Not” paper
 published: true
 ---